AstreaTSS/RealmsPlayerlistWebsite/docs/legal/privacy_policy.md

 Pursuant to various jurisdictions, you have the right to request a machine-readable copy of your data for portability's sake and the right to have your data deleted from the Service.

-Should you wish to enforce one of these rights, please send a private message to any developer mentioned on our [Discord server](https://discord.gg/NSdetwGjpK) - we will strive to respond to your request within 30 days.
+Should you wish to enforce one of these rights, please send an email to [discord@astrea.cc](mailto:discord@astrea.cc) - we will strive to respond to your request within 30 days.

 ## Children's Privacy